CPAH Board of Directors

 Janice Goldblatt, President

 Ms. Goldblatt is a licensed real estate broker and has been among the top 2% of Brokers nationwide since 1999.
 She is a member of both Illinois Association of Realtors and National Association of Realtors and is an active community volunteer.
 In addition to serving on the CPAH Board, her experiences include working as a Court Appointed Special Advocate (CASA) on behalf of children in the court system and serving as a voluntary driver for oncology patients needing rides to the hospital and doctor appointments.

 Nate Tross, Treasurer

-Nathan Tross is President of NRT Trading, a derivatives execution firm at the Chicago Mercantile Exchange.
-He also serves on the Investment Committee for the University of Iowa Foundation.
+Nathan Tross is President of Tennyson Capital, a long/short equity hedge fund.
+He also serves on the Board and Investment Committee for the University of Iowa Foundation.
 Mr. Tross is a pilot who loves to use his airplane to provide transportation to and from doctor visits and hospitals for people in need through his service in Angel Flight Central.
 He and his wife Beth have lived in Highland Park with their two children since 1995.

 Michael Agostino, Secretary